Vexed01/Vex-Cogs/docs/cogs/birthday.rst

 **Description**

-Set the message to be send when the user provided a year.
+Set the message to be send when the user did not provide a year.

+If you would like to mention a role, you will need to run ``[p]bdset rolemention true``.

 **Placeholders:**
     - ``{name}`` - the user's name